I love to get the most out the day whenever I can, but all too often life gets in the way!

 It’s about being productive with whatever time you have – and getting as much done with as little hassle as possible.

-Here are my top 9 tips to make you more productive today – and I hope they help….
+Here are my top ways to be productive today – and I hope they help….

 You can’t always eliminate all distractions.
 Kids will need help, the door will need answering, and emergencies happen – but we can get rid of one of the main distractions we all have in our day – and that’s our mobile phone.